Working on spreadsheets is not a high demanding work from a monitor’s perspective.

 The reason for this is simple: Working on spreadsheets does not require a high performance monitor.
 Therefore, there is no point in investing a fortune on a display if you can meet your requirements for cheap.

 Furthermore, this monitor features the best from all relative fields.
-As far as gaming is concerned, it offer AMD FreeSync for reducing screen tear and screen stutter.
 Where graphics designing and photo editing is concerned, this monitor offers a decent IPS panel that covers 100% of the sRGB color space.

 Where the looks are concerned, this monitor offers a beautiful frameless display with small footprint so that your desk looks less cluttered.